 In February of 2018, we released a new feature called Spaces for Evernote Business, a team and collaboration-centered offering of our consumer product.
 With the introduction of Spaces, Evernote Business added a new level of organizational hierarchy for teams to arrange notebooks and notes.
 Spaces also provided a simpler solution to share content with team members and surfaced new views for teams to keep track of updates and relevant information.

 Ultimately, we were addressing the problems that many of our users vocalized, as well as strategically positioning ourselves to create a more robust, multi-player product.

 Pairing up with a product manager from the Business team, I was tasked with leading the efforts to design the first time experience for Evernote Business users.
-More specifically, this included:
+More specifically, this entailed:

-- Teaching teams new to Evernote Business how to use the product with the intent to increase post-free trial conversions
+- Teaching teams new to Evernote Business how to use the product, with the ultimate goal of converting teams after their initial free trial

 - Introducing existing teams to Spaces and helping them integrate the new feature into their workflows